onestardao/WFGY/TensionUniverse/BlackHole/Q034_quantum_classical_crossover.md

 N_level: N2
 Last_updated: 2026-01-29
 ````
+---

 This entry treats the underlying physical fields as continuous, while the TU encoding uses finite and discrete libraries of summaries, resolution levels and encodings.
 The term "hybrid" in `Semantics` records this combination.

+## 0. Effective layer disclaimer

+All claims in this entry are made strictly at the effective layer of the Tension Universe (TU) framework.

+- The goal of this document is to specify an effective-layer encoding of the canonical quantum-to-classical crossover problem.
+- It does not claim to prove or disprove any foundational statement in quantum theory, decoherence theory or classical mechanics.
+- It does not introduce new theorems beyond what is already established in the cited literature.
+- It should not be cited as evidence that the canonical problem has been solved or that any specific physical scenario has been fully classified.

+All TU specific objects in this file (state spaces `M_QC`, encoding libraries `L_QC`, tension functionals, invariants, counterfactual worlds, and AI modules) are effective-layer constructs.
+They are bookkeeping devices for observable summaries and model comparisons.
+They are not microscopic ontologies and they do not reveal any hidden TU core dynamics.

+Rejection of a particular Q034 encoding or implementation is not equivalent to solving the underlying physics problem.
+It only means that the rejected encoding is misaligned with the intended effective-layer semantics for this node.

 ---